AI4Finance-Foundation/ElegantRL/README.md

 We maintain an **elegant (lightweight, efficient and stable)** lib, for researchers and practitioners.

-  + **Lightweight**: The cores have less than 1000 code lines, using PyTorch, OpenAI Gym, and NumPy.
+  + **Lightweight**: The core codes have less than 1000 code lines, using PyTorch, OpenAI Gym, and NumPy.

   + **Efficient**: Its performance is comparable with Ray RLlib [link](https://github.com/ray-project/ray).